Search the entire page

 2. A Ukrainian citizen without a doctoral degree, who is either pursuing a doctoral programme or has a documented research record, and is conducting or planning to conduct research within the programme’s thematic scope.

-• Cultural cooperation between Poland and Ukraine after 1991
+• cultural cooperation between Poland and Ukraine after 1991

-The fellowships are awarded for four months: from 1 August to 30 November 2025.
+The fellowships are awarded for four months: from 1 August to 30 November 2026.

 The total amount is PLN 12,000, paid in four monthly instalments of PLN 3,000 each.